johnbywater/dcbdb/README.md

 The client methods and DCB object types are described below, followed by some examples.

-### Retrieve Events from UmaDB  — `read()`
+### The `read()` Method

-Reads events from the event store, optionally with filters, sequence position, limits, and live subscription support.
+Reads events from the event store, optionally with filters, sequence number, limit, and live subscription support.

-Fetches events from the store in order, returning them as an event stream.
+This method can be used both for constructing decision models in a domain layer, and for projecting events into materialized views in CQRS.

 Arguments: